maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/ways-to-vote/if-requested-vbm-can-i-still-vote-in-person.md

 ---
-title: "If I requested a vote by mail ballot, can I still vote in person?"
+title: "If I requested a vote-by-mail ballot, can I still vote in person on Election Day?"
-published: false
+published: true
-weight: 3
+weight: 4
 section: "ways-to-vote"
 priority: Minor
 ---